Pi-31415/Coding-Stratagems/README.md

 ## React Native
 - As of 2022, [React Native Paper](https://callstack.github.io/react-native-paper) is the only UI library which works out of the box without any dependency issues.
 - ``npm audit fix --force`` is very dangerous, and can break the dependencies
+- If the app icon is not working on iOS, restart the device.

 ## C++
 - Getter functions must have ``const``.